 FAQ (frequently asked questions)

-Missions Publiques and its partners invite you to participate in an international and local Citizens’ Debate on the future of Internet.
+Missions Publiques and its partners invite you to participate in an international and local Citizens’ Dialogue on the future of Internet.
 For one day, hundreds of citizens will meet, learn, and discuss in small groups of 5 to 6 people, assisted by facilitation and deliberation experts – so that everyone can express themselves freely.
-This debate will be replicated in different countries.
-The same instructions will be followed for each debate and the questionnaires will be the same for all countries.
+This dialogue will be replicated in different countries.
+The same instructions will be followed for each dialogue and the questionnaires will be the same for all countries.

-Why organising a Citizens’ Debate on the future of Internet?
+Why organising a Citizens’ Dialogue on the future of Internet?

 Over the last 40 years, Internet has changed the way we work, get our information and communicate together – for better or worse!
 Despite the fact that half of the world is still not connected, the technology has had an incredibly high societal impact.
 The upcoming developments bring an astonishing range of challenges for industry, governments, civil society and every human being.